Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - Ceremony, Tradition

+## Saturate

+- To make something very wet
+    - Water poured through the hole, saturating the carpet.
+- To put a lot of something into a particular place
+- A less healthy type of fat in milk or meat.

 ## Scarcity ⭐

 - When there is not enough of something
     - The **scarcity of** employment opportunities
     - A scarcity of math teachers

+## Sculpture

+- To form three-dimension art objects
+    - The sculpture is a tangible art

 ## Sediment ⭐

 - Solid substances that settle at the bottom of a liquid.

+## Seize

+- To take hold of something suddenly
+    - I want to seize every opportunity.
+- To take control of something suddenly
+    - A group of soldiers seized the airport.
+- To suddenly catch someone and make sure they cannot get away

 ## Settlement